The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 • Maintain a clean driving record.
 Avoiding accidents and tickets can ensure you get the best rate.

 • Ask about discounts.
 Car insurance discounts vary by insurer.
-Ask what discounts are available so you can apply as many as you qualify for.
+Ask what discounts are available so you can apply as many as you qualify for, including for pay-in-full, multi-vehicle, good student, and more discounts.

 • Bundle your policies.
 Bundling car and renters or homeowners insurance can save you up to 25% on both forms of coverage.